-Our team has approximately a dozen attorneys who focus a substantial portion of their practices on credit card, payment systems, and loyalty program transactions.
+Our team has approximately two dozen attorneys who focus a substantial portion of their practices on credit card, payment systems, and loyalty program transactions.
 We handle these matters on a low-leverage basis, matching attorney experience with transaction complexity, to give our clients maximum value.
 Our services include:

 We have represented major issuers in negotiating and documenting hundreds of agreements for the issuance of co-branded general-purpose credit cards, co-branded debit cards and private-label cards, including agreements with everything from airlines to global oil companies, and 529s to sports teams.
 Our clients also include major issuers in a wide variety of manufacturer/dealer structures in virtually all applicable industry segments.

 We have also represented major issuers in many agent-bank agreements.
 Reflective of our substantial experience in drafting and negotiating program agreements, we have been called upon by a number of major issuers to draft forms for use by their business teams and attorneys.
 These transactions have generally involved consumer cards, but a significant proportion has involved business cards or accounts.

 While most transactions have involved consumer or business lending in the United States and Canada, we have also represented retailers and issuers in connection with international credit card transactions in Europe, China and Japan.